darshmgandhi/Lecture-Link-Collector/README.md

 3. chromedriver/geckodriver

   Precautions to be taken:
-  1. Don't forget to change the path to chromedriver/geckodriver already present in the code to your own.
-2. Your password will be masked while you are entering it although it is recommended that you don't use any IDEs like IDLE since masking will not work there.
+1. Your password will be masked while you are entering it although it is recommended that you don't use any IDEs like IDLE since masking will not work there.
 It is better to use the console of your OS.